G4GUO/m17_sdr/README.md

 # m17_sdr

 SDR software for implementing M17 radio protocol with either a Pluto / Pluto+ or LimeSDR

-On a fresh RPi install

-The following packages need to be installed
+On a fresh RPi install the following packages need to be installed

 pulseaudio and libpulse_dev (I needed to use aptitude to install on a RPi)